-Founded in 2014, the Institute is still in a growth phase but has three established research programs: Biblical and Early Christian Studies, Philosophy, and Religion and Theology.
-Each program includes full-time researchers and research students.
-Several scholars across these areas have research strengths in medieval and early modern studies, and we have therefore decided to build a new research program with dedicated specialists in the period led by a senior scholar (see separate advertisement).
+Founded in 2014, the Institute is still in a growth phase but has three established research programmes: Biblical and Early Christian Studies, Philosophy, and Religion and Theology.
+Each programme includes full-time researchers and research students.
+Several scholars across these areas have research strengths in medieval and early modern studies, and we have therefore decided to build a new research programme with dedicated specialists in the period led by a senior scholar (see separate advertisement).

 The IRCI has established research partnerships with leading institutions in Europe, the UK, and North America, and presents a series of research seminars each year at ACU's Rome Campus.
 It sits within the Faculty for Theology and Philosophy, the largest such Faculty in Australia, which offers undergraduate and postgraduate courses and higher research degrees across six campuses.
 In the recent ERA 2015 assessment, the University was ranked at above world standard (ERA score of 4) in Religion and Religious Studies and in Philosophy, placing it among the best universities in Australia in these fields.
+The Director of IRCI is Professor Peter Howard, the distinguished historian of Medieval, Renaissance and Early Modern Italy.